 Toss roasted vegetables with pecans, diced apple, lemon juice and an additional drizzle of balsamic.

-Otherwise, bring as a side to share at Thanksgiving dinner or enjoy topped with your favorite protein for a complete meal.
+Otherwise, bring as a side to share at Thanksgiving dinner or toss with tempeh bacon for a complete meal.